-- Lead and co-ordinate marketing of the Cotswolds - Represent tourism locally, nationally and internationally - Support local tourism businesses
+- Leading and co-ordinating marketing of the Cotswolds - Representing tourism locally, nationally and internationally - Supporting local tourism businesses.

-Its Destination Management Plan has the following vision for tourism in the Cotswolds:
+To support these aims, 'Cotswolds Tourism' Destination Management Plan has the following vision for tourism in the Cotswolds:

 "To ensure that the Cotswolds is a vibrant year round destination where visitors enjoy high quality, authentic experiences and tourism makes an increasing contribution to the economic, social and environmental sustainability of the local economy."